 The benefits of the CHFC Home Finance Program extend well beyond just the Native American program participants, into their surrounding communities.
 Furthermore, the CHFC provides opportunities for Choctaw tribal members and others to attain home ownership nationwide by partnering with mortgage companies that offer Section 184, FHA, VA, USDA Rural Development, and even conventional loans, well beyond our service area in southeastern Oklahoma.
 The tribal members to whom we extend financing services -- either directly or through our private lending partners -- are predominantly located in the states of Oklahoma, Texas, California, Oregon, Washington, Arkansas, and Colorado, but also in many others, and these members add to the local taxes bases by paying annual property taxes.
-In the Choctaw Nation's ten and a half (10/2) county service area in southeastern Oklahoma alone, over \$100,000 was added to local real property tax bases in 2012 by the tribal members we serve.
-This too has had a multiplier effect -- an average of 10 jobs were created through each loan closing in the employment of appraisers, surveyors, title companies, and attorney services, totaling 1,140 new jobs in 2012.
+In the Choctaw Nation's ten and a half (10 1⁄2) county service area in southeastern Oklahoma alone, over \$100,000 was added to local real property tax bases in 2014 by the tribal members we serve.
+This too has had a multiplier effect -- an average of 7.5 jobs were created or sustained through each loan closing in the employment of appraisers, surveyors, title companies, and attorney services, totaling 855 new jobs annually.
 An even greater multiplier effect can be seen throughout the country, as the partnership of the CHFC with lenders in states that do not have tribes with their own Section 184 or similar Indian home loan guarantee programs means that the CHFC's leveraging of monies from such programs can extend those programs' effects to members in those states and likewise add to the their local tax bases, increase employment opportunities, and have other positive effects.
-By doing so, the Choctaw Nation's positive effects are felt well beyond its service area in southeastern Oklahoma.
-For example, there are approximately 20,000 Choctaw tribal members living in the State of Texas, making it the largest tribal population in that state, and Home Finance Program assistance services have been provided to some of those members.
-In addition to such specific home finance services, since 1999 the Choctaw Nation has spent nearly \$11.6 million towards the education and career development (including scholarships) of its members, not within Oklahoma, but within the State of Texas alone.
+By doing so, the CNOs positive effects are felt well beyond its service area in southeastern Oklahoma.
+For example, there are approximately 20,000 CNO tribal members living in the State of Texas, making it the largest tribal population in that state, and the Home Finance Program assistance services provided to those members is second only to Oklahoma.